gamem001/web_scraping/README.md

 ## Step 1 - Scraping

-Using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter, the [NASA Mars News Site](https://mars.nasa.gov/news/) is scraped in order to collect information:
+Using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter, various Nasa Mars sites are scraped to gather information for the flask app.

 ### NASA Mars News